 - Shotguns Are Just Better: The Ripper gun is the Ogryns' standard firearm, and is used just as much as a club as a shotgun.

-- The Ogryns in general.
-They believe that the Emperor has personally issued them every order (being worked down from the chain of command) and thus obey orders to the best of their abilities.
+- Undying Loyalty: Ogryns believe that the Emperor has personally issued them every order (being worked down from the chain of command) and thus obey orders to the best of their abilities.
 In a tragic demonstration of this, many Ogyrns fought on the side of Chaos during the Horus Heresy, but they didn't knowingly do so: they all genuinely believed that they were still fighting for the Emperor and the Imperium, when really it was their superiors misleading them with lies.

 - Weirdness Coupon: They're mutants, but they make extremely loyal soldiers who love cracking heretic and xeno skulls for the Emperor.